jihyunsong42/musicNFTMarketplace_frontend/README.md

 ※ Currently client/server communication is not stable so minting NFT is not working.
-I am working on this at the moment.<br>
+I am working on fixing this at the moment.<br>
-You can also check back-end and smart contract code at : <br>
+You can also check back-end and smart contract code here.<br>
 https://github.com/jihyunsong42/musicNFTMarketplace_backend<br>
 https://github.com/jihyunsong42/musicNFTMarketplace_contracts